mario-er/OSESM_assignment_1/README.md

 are prepared in test_preprocessing.py by using the unittest library.
 For check_return_datatype() the unit test also tests if TypeError is raised if e.g. a tupel is used as input

 pytest.yml is used as workflow action to test pushes and pull-requests

 ruff package is used for code-quality linter.
-Linter check is possible by typing "ruff check" in command line ruff is also included in workflow actions as ruff_lint.yml
+Linter check is possible by typing "ruff check" in command line

-Scripts can be started in Terminal by "python .\preprocessing.py" or "python .\test_preprocessing.py" when current working directory is the OSESM_assignment_1 repository.
+ruff is also included in workflow actions as ruff_lint.yml